ophub/amlogic-s9xxx-openwrt/README.md

 ```

 According to the prompt, enter `b` to perform system backup, and enter `r` to perform system recovery.

-💡Tip: You must use the `/mnt/*4/` space to store the `BACKUP-arm-64-emmc.img.gz` backup file, Users who have not created the `TF/SD/USB` extended partition must first use the `openwrt-tf` command to create the extended partition.

 - ### Controlling the LED display